bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Thursday, the 14-day percent change in average new cases was:
+As of Friday, the 14-day percent change in average new cases was:

 - -23% in Champaign County
 - -34% in Illinois
-- -31% in the United States
+- -25% in the United States
 - 0% worldwide

 <picture>